tomexiskandar/bintang/README.rst

 Bintang.Table.to_json()
 -----------------------
 This is just a placeholder.
-In python, serializing dict object to JSON is trivia.
+In python, serializing a dict object to JSON is trivia.
 Conversion will be done by json.JSONEncoder().
 Here an example of using our to_dict() function then use build-in module json to convert/export dict to JSON.

 .. code:: python